nextpilot/nextpilot-flight-control/docs/manual/01.快速入门/basic_concepts.md

 ## Flight Controller Board

-PX4 was initially designed to run on [Pixhawk Series](../flight_controller/pixhawk_series.md) controllers, but can now run on Linux computers and other hardware.
+Nextpilot was initially designed to run on [Pixhawk Series](../flight_controller/pixhawk_series.md) controllers, but can now run on Linux computers and other hardware.
 You should select a board that suits the physical constraints of your vehicle, the activities you wish to perform, and of course cost.

 For more information see: [Flight Controller Selection](flight_controller_selection.md).

 ## Sensors

-PX4 uses sensors to determine vehicle state (needed for stabilization and to enable autonomous control).
+Nextpilot uses sensors to determine vehicle state (needed for stabilization and to enable autonomous control).
 The system _minimally requires_ a gyroscope, accelerometer, magnetometer (compass) and barometer.
 A GPS or other positioning system is needed to enable all automatic flight modes and some manual modes.
 Fixed-wing and VTOL-vehicles should additionally include an airspeed sensor (very highly recommended).